-Bing, Yahoo or Google all serves the same purpose but people trust Google the most for its excellent services.
+Bing, Yahoo or Google all serves the same purpose but people trust Google when it comes to searching for information.

 If consumers think that the two products offer the same benefits, then products with low emotional involvement are easily replaced.
 For example, a detergent powder is easily replaced if it is not available at the time of purchase.

-Remember panoramic and Polaroid cameras?
+Remember panoramic and polaroid cameras?
 With the introduction of digital cameras and more recently mobile phone cameras, the old products are becoming obsolete.
-The same happened to VHS players, DVD players with an introduction of iPods.
+The same happened to VHS players, DVD players with the introduction of iPods.

 Whereas, brands like Sony and Apple are still there in the market by offering different products.

-It is noteworthy to highlight that brands and products appear similar to many, but a more in-depth analysis demonstrates apparent differences.
+It is noteworthy to highlight that brands and products appear similar to many, but a more in-depth analysis demonstrates the difference between brand and product.